NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

   packages
 ```

-Our modified `callPackage` now will exactly "know" how to resolve the dependencies
-through the set defined by `pkgs // packages`.

-Nix' laziness does us a good favour here and makes this actually possible.
+First of all note that instead of a recursive attribute set, the names we operate on are now assigned in a `let` binding.
+It has the same property as recursive sets: names on the left can be used in expressions on the right of the equal sign (`=`).

+This is how we can refer to `packages` when we merge its contents with the pre-existing attribute set `pkgs` using the `//` operator.

+Our custom `callPackages` now makes available all the attributes in `pkgs` *and* `packages` to the called package function (the same names from `packages` taking precedence), and  `packages` is being built up recursively with each call.

+The last bit may make your head spin.
+This construction is only possible because the Nix language is lazily evaluated.
+That is, values are only computed when they are actually needed.
+It allows passing `packages` around without having fully defined it.

+Each package's dependencies are now implicit at this level (they are still explicit in each of the package files), and `callPackage` "knows" how to resolve them.
+This relieves us from dealing with them manually, and precludes configuration errors that may only surface late into a lengthy build process.

+Of course this small example is still manageable in the original form, and the implicitly recursive variant probably obscures the structure for software developers not familiar with lazy evaluation, making it harder to read for them than it was before.

+But this benefit really pays off for large constructions, where it is the amount of code that would obscure the structure, and where manual modifications would become cumbersome and error-prone.

 ## Summary

-Using `callPackage` does not only follow `nixpkgs` conventions, making your code easy to follow for experienced Nix users.
-It also gives you some things for free:
+Using `callPackage` does not only follow `nixpkgs` conventions, which makes your code easier to follow for experienced Nix users.
+It also gives you some benefits for free:

 1. parametrized builds
 2. overrideable builds